rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ## Demographics

 > For methodological purposes, the bulk of the demographics should be at the end of the survey (unless acting as filter/flow questions above)
 > They're both easy to complete (beneficial at the end) and somewhat personal (but at this point folks are invested and we've built 'trust')
->  Can also be problematica at start if we're asking all easy, personal questions and then get to the harder ones - easy to drop out.
+> Can also be problematic at start if we're asking all easy, personal questions and then get to the harder ones - easy to drop out.

 ## About you